kozaktomas/planet-exporter/README.md

 Devastating production outages are usually caused by unexpected planetary alignments.
 This tool will help you to avoid them.
 It exports current positions of all planets in our solar system.
-From our experience, it's usually related to the certain distance between two planets or between a planets and the Sun.
+From our experience, it's usually related to the certain distance between two planets or between a planet and the Sun.
 The exporter exports the distance between all planets and the Sun.
 Also, the Moon is sometimes involved - so we included distance to the Earth as well.
 Now you can create/amend alerts based on those metrics to avoid unexpected outages.